JoshuaGraham14/JoshuaGraham14/README.md

 - Defined the strategic vision and functional requirements of the app through customer research.

 ### Nano Dimension - Software Development Summer Intern (Jun - Aug 2023)
-*Technologies: Python, OpenCV, NumPy, PyQt, DevOps*
+*Technologies: Python, OpenCV, NumPy, PyQt*
 - Designed and developed an **image processing algorithm** and license management tool for 3D printing software.
 - Rapidly adapted to unfamiliar **Python** libraries, notably **OpenCV** and **NumPy**.
 - Gained insights into DevOps practices and methodologies by collaborating with senior engineers in an Agile environment.